 - Providing final engineering design for construction of upgrades to culverts and/or new bridges

 The HNTB team also fills numerous critical staff augmentation positions for WSDOT’s Northwest Region.
-We work alongside our WSDOT colleagues on permitting strategies, environmental compliance, and coordination with Tribal partners.
+We work alongside our WSDOT colleagues on permitting strategies, environmental compliance, and coordination with WDFW and Tribal partners.
 This work positions fish passage projects for advertisement and construction.